 Instead of the same old same old, surprise your site visitors.
 They expect ABC.
 Give ’em XYZ instead.

-For example, with our own website at DigitalMarketingNOW.com, the very first copy that a new visitor sees is NOT: “We are a digital marketing and design firm.
+For example, with our own website, the very first copy that a new visitor sees is NOT: “We are a digital marketing and design firm.
 We focus on results, ensuring that you maximize your marketing ROI.
-Blah.
-Blah.
 Blah.
 Blah.
 Blah.”

 Rather, we hit you with, “Pardon my French, but this is @#$*% HOT!!!! …everything is awesome.”
 This is an actual client quote.
 Would you ever expect a website to START with this?
 Heck no!
 And we can tell you that we’ve received more positive feedback on that one line alone than Lady Gaga has outfits.